acegoal07/FlipperZero_NFC_Playlist/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Describe the feature**
-A indepth description of what you want
+A in depth description of what you want